taghead/burger.devourer.xyz/docs/typescript_refresher.md

 ```

 # Constructors
-A constructor is a method that is called when an instance of a class is created.
+A Constructor is a method that is called when an instance of a class is created.
 ```typescript
 // Defining a class
 class Player {